Artworks and Artists of Independent Group

 The telemath series followed after McHale's visit to the United States where he studied with Josef Albers at the Yale School of Art from 1955-56 and returned home with a collection of materials from American publications.
 This stash of bright American publications became a treasure trove for his collages, as well as for other artists in the Independent Group.
 As Treves noted, "This direct encounter with the United States, particularly its popular culture, was a seminal moment in his development as an artist.
 Thereafter his collage, which previously had focused on the manner of communication in the modern age, presented personages actually constructed from mass media cuttings."

-Oil paint and printed paper on hardboard - Tate Modern, London, United Kingdom
+Oil paint and printed paper on hardboard - Collection of the Tate, United Kingdom